ITU-BDSA2024-GROUP20/Chirp/docs/report.md

     <figcaption>UML sequence diagram from HTTP request to root endpoint</figcaption>
 </figure>

+The sequence diagram shown above shows a singular unauthorized user process for being shown the homepage when first finding the website.

+Standard protocol when getting a site is requesting its HTTP version, which is not stable and can easily be compromised, which is why Chirp! then redirects to a HTTPS version and stores a cookie for the user, which makes the user always connect to the HTTPS version when requesting the site.

+Afterwards, Microsoft Identity attempts to check whether the user is authorized (logged in) or not.
+Due to this user being completely new and having no prior cookies, it is determined that they are unauthorized.

+Then, the Chirp! homepage is gets loaded, meaning the page has to get all available cheeps that can be shown on one page, which is then sent to the user.
+They are now on a static page.

 # Process
 ## Build, test, release, and deployment
 <redColor>Illustrate with a UML activity diagram how your Chirp! applications are